How to Use the Command 'nvm' (with examples)

 Explanation:

-• uninstall is the command to remove a specific version of Node.js.
+• uninstall: A sub-command directing nvm to remove a specified version of Node.js.

 Conclusion: